HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 A totally ridiculous place to build a capital city from anyone's point of view, of course, with its lack of flat areas for easy expansion, and its steep altitude changes posing significant problems for buildings and transportation, and the temperature changes at different altitude are rather significant; the local farmers there are famous for not willing to give up their lands.
 The only significant potential there is the several places for building dams- but hey, who would ever want a dam (or dams!) this close to the city?
 What if they break??
 ...
-And the queen apparently said that all of those factors would make the final city "look even COOLER".
+And the <span style="color:Silver">Queen</span> apparently said that all of those factors would make the final city "look even COOLER".
-And then it was so.
+And then, it was so.
 Our heros now begins the journey, of building the impossible capital city, in the valley of Ĉemarvalo.